Queens: Bridges and tunnels

 The Triborough Bridge connects Queens with Manhattan and The Bronx.

 Queens is connected to the Bronx by the Bronx–Whitestone Bridge, the Throgs Neck Bridge, the Triborough Bridge (also known as the Robert F. Kennedy Bridge), and the Hell Gate Bridge.
 Queens is connected to Manhattan Island by the Triborough Bridge, the Queensboro Bridge, and the Queens–Midtown Tunnel, as well as to Roosevelt Island by the Roosevelt Island Bridge.

 While most of the Queens/Brooklyn border is on land, the Kosciuszko Bridge crosses the Newtown Creek connecting Maspeth to Greenpoint, Brooklyn.
 The Pulaski Bridge connects McGuinness Boulevard in Greenpoint to 11th Street, Jackson Avenue, and Hunters Point Avenue in Long Island City.
 The J. J. Byrne Memorial Bridge (a.k.a.
 Greenpoint Avenue Bridge) connects the sections of Greenpoint Avenue in Greenpoint and Long Island City.
 A lesser bridge connects Grand Avenue in Queens to Grand Street in Brooklyn.

 The Cross Bay Veterans Memorial Bridge, built in 1939, traverses Jamaica Bay to connect the Rockaway Peninsula to Broad Channel and the rest of Queens.
 Constructed in 1937, the Marine Parkway–Gil Hodges Memorial Bridge links Flatbush Avenue, Brooklyn's longest thoroughfare, with Jacob Riis Park and the western end of the Peninsula.
 Both crossings were built and continue to be operated by what is now known as MTA Bridges and Tunnels.
 The IND Rockaway Line parallels the Cross Bay, has a mid-bay station at Broad Channel which is just a short walk from the Jamaica Bay Wildlife Refuge, now part of Gateway National Recreation Area and a major stop on the Atlantic Flyway.

 Notable people

 Many public figures have grown up or lived in Queens.
 Donald Trump, a businessman who became the 45th and later 47th and current President of the United States, was born in Jamaica Hospital Medical Center and raised at 81-15 Wareham Place in Jamaica Estates, later moving to Midland Parkway.
 He was preceded in the White House by former First Lady Nancy Reagan, who lived in Flushing as a child.

 Harold R. Story, a US Army major general, commanded the 42nd Infantry Division in the 1970s.
 Theodore Roosevelt, the 26th President, lived at Sagamore Hill in Oyster Bay from the mid-1880s until he died; the area was considered part of Queens until the formation of neighboring Nassau County in 1899.

-Musicians born or raised in the borough include:
+Director and Musicians born or raised in the borough include: